 - Rubber stamp customary

-- Name of licensed architect
+- Name of a licensed architect or licensee

-- Electronic seals are permitted
+- Electronic seals are permitted.

 - Preliminary – Do Not Use for Construction